-These are the facts those using the Mississippi River as Sidon fail to recognize:
+Those who are using the Mississippi River as the Sidon fail to recognize these facts:

 - The Mississippi flows the wrong way.
 It flows from the north to the south

 - The head is not a place of “confluence”

 - It is far too long – over 2300 miles long.
 The length of the land (Alma 22:29) from Bountiful on the north (Alma 27:22) to Manti on the south (Alma 16:7; 22:27) was a day (Alma 43:18-24).

 - It is far too wide (over a mile) and deep for armies to cross

 - It is so long and wide, that it has always been used as a natural boundary line between peoples.
 In the Book of Mormon, it is never used as a boundary line.
 Locals would freely live on both sides of the river and cross back and forth.

 - It is so long and wide that it is a natural boundary line for animals.
 Another feature not mentioned in The Book of Mormon.
 The only boundary line for animals was Bountiful, the Narrow Passage, and poisonous snakes.